Dguthmann/day-planner-moment/README.md

 ## Further Development Plans

 Minor Changes to color scheme.
-Would be fun to break out the basic index, and use an api to build a better version.
+Would be fun to break out the basic index, and use an api to build a better version, would have to change the element generation to check for month, day, year though.

 ## Changelog

-2020-09-15: Psuedocoding Script, Procedural Generation of html, Button functionality, saving to local, Bug fixing.
+2020-09-17: Psuedocoding Script, Procedural Generation of html, Button functionality, saving to local, Bug fixing.
 2020-09-16: Fleshing out basic html, to get a layout I want.